zahramzahir/zahramzahir/README.md

 - 👋 Hi, I’m @zahramzahir
-- 👀 I’m interested in maths
+- 👀 I’m interested in maths and statistics
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning intermediate python
-- 💞️ I’m looking to collaborate on minor projects
+- 💞️ I’m looking to create and collaborate on minor projects
-- 📫 How to reach me: email
+- 📫 How to reach me: email zahramzahir@gmail.com

 <!---